12 Top-Rated Resorts in Muskoka

 Affectionately referred to in Ontario as "cottage country," Muskoka has been a summer playground for North Americans looking for an authentic Canadian vacation for well over a century.
 Drawn to this sprawling region for its clean lakes, thick forests, and abundant wildlife, the first tourists to the region stayed at rustic log hunting and fishing lodges.

 From luxury brands like the JW Marriott The Rosseau Muskoka Resort & Spa to charming family-run resorts, such as Severn Lodge and Port Cunnington Lodge, to exquisite wilderness experiences, such as beautiful Arowhon Pines (one of only three accommodations allowed to operate in the vast Algonquin Provincial Park), Muskoka delivers no end of great places to stay and play, whatever the season.

 1. JW Marriott The Rosseau Muskoka Resort & Spa, Minett

-One of only two Canadian resorts given the distinction of being under the JW Marriott luxury brand (the other is in Edmonton), the JW Marriott The Rosseau Muskoka Resort & Spa is one of the newest large resorts in cottage country.
-Since opening in 2008, this huge development overlooking Lake Rosseau - summer home to billionaires and celebrities - regularly ranks on lists of Canada's top luxury resorts.
+One of only three Canadian resorts given the distinction of being under the JW Marriott luxury brand (the others are in Vancouver and Edmonton), the JW Marriott The Rosseau Muskoka Resort & Spa is one of the newest large resorts in cottage country.
+Since opening in 2008, this huge 4-star resort property overlooking Lake Rosseau – summer home to billionaires and celebrities – regularly ranks on lists of Canada's top luxury resorts.

 Entry-level luxury at The Rosseau includes studio and deluxe rooms, each with living and dining areas (and windows that actually open), while those needing a little more room can opt for the even larger one- and two-bedroom units.
 The latter range in size and boast additional features such as a private balcony or patio and separate dining and living areas.